LondonAlRd/superstore-sales-profit-dashboard/README.md

 - Consumer segment generates the highest sales and profit.
 - Standard Class has the largest sales share by ship mode.
 - Customer profitability varies, even among high-sales customers.

 ---

 ## Business Recommendation

 Based on the profit analysis, the Tables sub-category should be reviewed further due to its negative profit performance.
 This may require evaluating pricing strategy, discount levels, cost structure, or sales approach.

+Customer profitability should also be monitored, especially for high-sales customers with lower profit contribution, to ensure sales growth is aligned with profitability.

 ---